XenonMolecule/personal-website/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include multilingual NLP and memory/knowledge
+bio: My research interests include multilingual NLP and memory/knowledge modeling

 # Interests to show in About widget
 interests: